Self-hosting the bot

 Be familiarized with the CLI (cmd.exe, bash, zsh)

-If you already know how to use the CLI and you still need help, feel free to ask in this in
+If you already know how to use the CLI and you still need help, feel free to ask in this discord server in #support

 A dialog box will appear asking for a name.
 Type the name of your new bot and click "Create"